kolibre/libkolibre-profileservice/README.md

 This file is part of libkolibre-profileservice.

-Kolibre-profileservice is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 2.1 of the License, or (at your option) any later version.
+libkolibre-profileservice is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 2.1 of the License, or (at your option) any later version.

-Kolibre-profileservice is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+libkolibre-profileservice is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with kolibre-profileservice.
+You should have received a copy of the GNU Lesser General Public License along with libkolibre-profileservice.
 If not, see <http://www.gnu.org/licenses/>.

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/74210a6e048b9545d378303cd5fe029d "githalytics.com")](http://githalytics.com/kolibre/libkolibre-clientcore)